9 Steps to Starting Your Florida Business

 You can apply for an EIN through the IRS for free.
 You request your EIN by mail, fax, and even by phone if you’re an international applicant, but the online EIN application is the quickest and easiest method.

 There isn’t a statewide general business license in Florida, but depending on what kind of work you do and where your business is located, you might need a professional or industry-specific license or permit.
 For example, if you’re a massage therapist, you’ll need to be licensed.
-As a restaurant owner, you’ll have to get a liquor license.
+If you want to serve alcohol at your restaurant, you’ll have to get a liquor license.

 You can find out which licenses you may need using Florida’s Official Business Information Portal.
-Licensing and permit requirements may vary by county or city, so be sure to check at both the state and local level (which you should be able to do using the information portal).
+Licensing and permit requirements may vary by county or city, so be sure to check at both the state and local level.
 For instance, in Jacksonville you may have to get a Certificate of Use.

 In Florida, there are there main licensing agencies: